marbl/canu/documentation/source/faq.rst

     For high coverage:

-     - For more than 60X coverage, decrease the allowed difference in overlaps (from 4.5% to 4.0% with ``correctedErrorRate=0.040`` for PacBio, from 14.4% to 12% with ``correctedErrorRate=0.12`` for Nanopore), so that only the better corrected reads are used.
+     - For HiFi data, Canu automatically downsamples to a random 50x subset so this section is not applicable.
+For more than 60X raw PacBio or Nanopore coverage, decrease the allowed difference in overlaps (from 4.5% to 4.0% with ``correctedErrorRate=0.040`` for PacBio, from 14.4% to 12% with ``correctedErrorRate=0.12`` for Nanopore), so that only the better corrected reads are used.
        This is primarily an optimization for speed and generally does not change assembly